Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field: Abstract

 \section{Abstract}

-By using the constrained-phase quantum Monte Carlo method, we performed a systematic study of the ground state of the half-filled Hubbard model for a trilayer honeycomb lattice.
-We analyse the effect of the perpendicular electric field on the electronic structure, magnetic property and pairing correlations.
-It is found that antiferromagnetic fluctuations emerge with the perpendicular electric field, and the electronic correlation drives a $d+id$ superconducting pairing to be dominant over other pairing patterns among various electric fields and interaction strengths.
+By using the constrained-phase quantum Monte Carlo method, we performed a systematic study of the ground state of the half filled Hubbard model for a trilayer honeycomb lattice.
+We analyze the effect of the perpendicular electric field on the electronic structure, magnetic property and pairing correlations.
+It is found that the antiferromagnetism is suppressed by the perpendicular electric field, especially the long-range parts, and the dominant magnetic fluctuations are still antiferromagnetic.
+The electronic correlation drives a $d+id$ superconducting pairing to be dominant over other pairing patterns among various electric fields and interaction strengths.
 We also found that the $d+id$ pairing correlation is greatly enhanced as the on-site Coulomb interaction is increased.
 Our intensive numerical results may unveil the nature of the recently observed superconductivity in rhombohedral trilayer graphene under an electric field.